-The purpose of the English 10 curriculum is to present an enlightening and challenging overview of American literature.
+The purpose of the tenth grade curriculum is to present an enlightening and challenging overview of American literature.
 Students will benefit from an awareness of history and how it impacts the literature of the day.
 Students are encouraged to question and discuss the attitudes and actions of many literary figures and relate them to the present.
 The goal is to prepare students to become active readers who are able to respond critically to what is happening in the world around them and ultimately, make the world a better place through their being a part of it.
 Students will be encouraged to become life-long lovers of reading; they will see reading not only as a means to an end, but also as a source of entertainment and enjoyment.
+Students will be exposed to reading informational texts and reading literary texts in a theme genre approach.
+The tenth grade course is a full year course designed to develop high school student's fundamental language arts skills in grammar, writing, vocabulary, and literature both fiction and non-fiction.
+Students will analyze plot, character, and point of view in their study of the literature.
+Students will evaluate author's purpose, central messages, and technical vocabulary in their study of nonfiction.
+Students will utilize the writing process starting from the prewriting stage emphasizing the revision and editing process to achieve a polished final writing product.
+An in depth look at different genres will expose the students to the various styles and techniques used by acclaimed authors such as Tim O'Brien, F. Scott Fitzgerald, and John Steinbeck to name a few.
+The tenth grade course is rounded off with choice titles such as Catcher in the Rye, A Streetcar Named Desire, and Breakfast at Tiffany's.